Expropriation and Nationalisation

 In addition, investments in the energy sector differ from other sectors.
 States perceive energy resources as central to economic policy and intimately tied to national sovereignty, frequently making energy policy a high political priority.
 At the same time, investors in this sector commit substantial financial resources in the hope of returning profits in the long term, despite the risks associated with the venture and the volatile markets.
 When a dispute arises over an energy investment, therefore, both investors and states stand to make significant gains or incur significant losses depending on the outcome.

 Energy disputes, particularly those involving expropriation claims, have thus often prompted the development of international law.
-As of 31 December 2016, 42 per cent of cases administered by ICSID arose from the energy sector, more than any other sector.
-Indeed, energy disputes involving expropriation claims have led to some of the largest damages awards ever issued in investor–state arbitration, including Yukos v.
-Russian Federation (approximately US$50 billion) and Occidental v.
-Ecuador (approximately US$1.1 billion).
+As of 30 June 2018, 41 per cent of cases administered by ICSID arose from the energy sector, more than any other sector.5 Indeed, energy disputes involving expropriation claims have led to some of the largest damages awards ever issued in investor–state arbitration, including Yukos v.
+Russian Federation (approximately US$50 billion)6 and Occidental v.
+Ecuador (approximately US$1.1 billion).7

 Overview of expropriation

 As reflected in the TOPCO v.
-Libya case, under customary international law a ‘lawful’ expropriation must be, at a minimum, for a public purpose, non-discriminatory and accompanied by appropriate or fair compensation.
-Investment treaties recognise a similar standard and generally include the further requirement that expropriation be conducted according to due process of law.
+Libya case, under customary international law a 'lawful' expropriation must be, at a minimum, for a public purpose, non-discriminatory and accompanied by appropriate or fair compensation.10 Investment treaties recognise a similar standard and generally include the further requirement that expropriation be conducted according to due process of law.11

 Expropriation can be direct or indirect.
-A direct expropriation typically occurs when the state directly transfers legal title to the asset to the state, such as through nationalisation.
-Today, however, nationalisations have become infrequent.
-Expropriation claims more frequently involve ‘indirect’ expropriation (i.e., a taking through measures tantamount to expropriation).
-Most investment treaties explicitly address indirect expropriation as well as direct expropriation.
-For example, Article IV(1) of the US–Argentina bilateral investment treaty (BIT) provides that ‘Investments shall not be expropriated or nationalized either directly or indirectly through measures tantamount to expropriation or nationalization’.
+A direct expropriation typically occurs when the state directly transfers legal title to the asset to the state, such as through nationalisation.12 Today, however, nationalisations have become infrequent.
+Expropriation claims more frequently involve 'indirect' expropriation (i.e., a taking through measures tantamount to expropriation).13 Most investment treaties explicitly address indirect expropriation as well as direct expropriation.
+For example, Article IV(1) of the US–Argentina bilateral investment treaty (BIT) provides that 'Investments shall not be expropriated or nationalized either directly or indirectly through measures tantamount to expropriation or nationalization'.14

 Similarly, in applying the substantial deprivation test, the ICSID tribunal in CMS Gas v.
-Argentina considered whether the interference at issue deprived the investor of reasonably expected economic benefits, affected the ‘fundamental rights of ownership,’ or prevented ‘the realization of a reasonable return on investments’.
+Argentina considered whether the interference at issue deprived the investor of reasonably expected economic benefits, affected the 'fundamental rights of ownership', or prevented 'the realization of a reasonable return on investments'.19

 Tribunals addressing indirect expropriation under the ECT have looked to similar considerations.
 In Plama v.
 Bulgaria, applying the ECT to the alleged indirect expropriation of an investment in a Bulgarian oil refinery, an ICSID tribunal considered the following:

-The tribunal dismissed the claim for expropriation in that case, noting that the investors ‘retained at all times the control’ of the public utility plant and ‘continued to receive substantial revenues from their investments’.
-More recently, the ICSID tribunal in Mamidoil v.
-Albania concluded that indirect expropriation requires not only a showing that ‘the investment lost value and the investor was deprived of benefits, but also that these effects resulted from a loss of one or several attributes of ownership.’
+The tribunal dismissed the claim for expropriation in that case, noting that the investors 'retained at all times the control' of the public utility plant and 'continued to receive substantial revenues from their investments'.23 The ICSID tribunal in Mamidoil v.
+Albania also concluded that indirect expropriation requires not only a showing that 'the investment lost value and the investor was deprived of benefits, but also that these effects resulted from a loss of one or several attributes of ownership'.24 Several tribunals in the ongoing spate of renewable energy arbitrations against Spain also adopted a similar approach to claims of indirect expropriation arising out of regulations implemented by Spain to wind back and eliminate a special regime of subsidies granted to investors in the renewable energy sector.
+In Charanne v.
+Spain, the majority of the tribunal concluded that there was no indirect expropriation because the claimants' company was still operating and making profit, and retained possession of its property and assets.25 Similarly, the tribunal in Novenergia v.
+Spain observed that the claimant remained the 'untouched' owner of its industrial properties and holder of the companies' shares and relevant capital, which did not support a 'taking' by Spain.26

 Circumstances giving rise to claims of expropriation in the energy sector